Minimally Invasive Surgery

 The Department of Urology's physicians at Mount Sinai are renowned in laparoscopic surgery.
 Dr. Simon Hall and many of our other faculty are noted experts and thought leaders in this field, who teach national and international courses to other physicians.
 Using small openings in the abdominal and pelvic cavity, surgical procedures can be performed without the need of making large incisions.
 These techniques are routinely used in urologic surgery involving the kidney (particularly for kidney cancer removal and donor transplant surgery) and for surgery of the adrenal glands.
 Partial nephrectomy (where only the tumor is removed and the major portion of the kidney is allowed to remain intact) has also become a standard procedure.

 Endoscopic surgery (minimally invasive procedures that employ an endoscope, a tiny video camera) includes: cystoscopy, ureteroscopy, and percutaneous nephrolithotomy/nephrolithotripsy.
 Our physicians perform thousands of these procedures every year with particular focus on the minimally invasive treatment of benign prostatic hyperplasia (BPH) and kidney stone disease.

 Lasers are now a common tool used to treat kidney stones and BPH.
 Our physicians have access to the newest technologies in this area and are well versed with all types of laser surgery treatments, including GreenLight™ laser and Holmium laser treatments.

 We Can Help

-Mount Sinai’s Department of Urology is ranked among the nation’s best by US News and World Report.
+Mount Sinai’s Department of Urology is ranked among the nation’s best in the region in the 2013-2014 "Best Hospitals" issue of U.S. News & World Report.
 Please call us at 212-241-4812 to learn how our physicians can provide an in-depth evaluation to ensure optimal treatment for you or your loved one based on your medical profile and needs

 The Department of Urology